-Bristol's pioneering Children of the 90s study - The Bristol Magazine Online
+An interview with Professor Jean Golding - The Bristol Magazine Online

-Professor Jean Golding, founder of Bristol’s uniquely pioneering Children of the 90s project, turns 80 in September.
-Here we find out just how valuable the long-term health study has been for the city and across the world
+Professor Jean Golding, founder of Bristol’s unique pioneering project Children of the 90s, celebrated her 80th birthday last year.
+Last year we spoke to Jean about long-term health and just how valuable her study has been for cities across the world.

-The Avon Longitudinal Study of Parents and Children (ALSPAC), as it’s more formally known, is a study of three generations of Bristol families which has enabled truly ground-breaking global health and social science research over the past few decades.
+Children of the 90s – or The Avon Longitudinal Study of Parents and Children (ALSPAC) as it’s more formally known – is a study of three generations of Bristol families which has enabled truly ground-breaking global health and social science research over the past few decades.
 It began by recruiting 14,500 pregnant women living in and around Bristol with an expected delivery date between April 1991 and December 1992.
 There were 14,062 live births and a further 913 participants who joined the study after the age of seven (from mothers who did not originally enrol but were eligible).

 Since then, biological, environmental and lifestyle data has been collected from the original study mothers, fathers, their children and their grandchildren (there are now 1,000 ‘Children of the Children of the 90s’ too).
 As a multi-generational longitudinal study, the CO90s data and samples help scientists understand how health, wellbeing and disease are passed through families.
 It’s the largest and most detailed resource of its kind in the world for the study of the environmental, biological and genetic factors that affect our development.

-Throughout their lives, questionnaire data has been regularly collected, covering everything from exposure to alcohol, smoking, sexual behaviour and depression; alongside major life events, family/sibling relationships and puberty timing, to name a few.
+Throughout their lives, questionnaire data has been regularly collected, covering everything from exposure to alcohol, smoking, sexual behaviour and depression, alongside major life events, family/sibling relationships and puberty timing, to name a few.
 With such detailed data and samples, Children of the 90s provides a unique opportunity to study how socioeconomic, lifestyle, genetic and many other factors influence health and wellbeing across generations.

 New techniques are always being developed to remotely collect data in the home, workplace or out and about – currently tiny wearable head cameras are used to record participants interacting with their infants at home, and monitors directly attached to the body continuously measure glucose levels during pregnancy.
 A new project will also see researchers analysing Twitter data to measure mental health, and there are plans to develop an app for participants, use artificial intelligence to code footage from wearable head cameras, and explore how smart watches could be used to calculate alcohol consumption more accurately than questionnaire data.
 Professor Golding told us more…